The Serious Impact of Non-violent Extremism in Indonesia

 - About the Author(s)

-A'an Suryana, AuthorA’an Suryana is Visiting Fellow at the ISEAS – Yusof Ishak Institute, Singapore.
+A'an Suryana, AuthorA’an Suryana is Visiting Fellow in the Regional Social and Cultural Studies Programme at the ISEAS – Yusof Ishak Institute, Singapore.

 Nur Syafiqah Mohd Taufek, AuthorNur Syafiqah Mohd Taufek is Research Officer at the ISEAS – Yusof Ishak Institute, Singapore.